COVID-19 risk assessment results

 Click here to access Trenchant Employee Services Limited’s Modern Slavery Statement 2017

-G-Research is the trading name for each of Trenchant Limited and Trenchant Employee Services Limited.
+G-Research is the trading name for each of Trenchant Limited and Trenchant Employee Services Limited and their affiliates.

 - To ensure that all taxes, including corporation tax, employer taxes, employee withholding taxes, indirect taxes and other local taxes are paid in full and in a timely manner;

 - To provide training and guidance on tax matters to the business as required; and

 - To maintain a relationship with HMRC based on foundations of compliance and transparent communication.

 Approach to Risk Management and Governance Arrangements in Relation to UK Taxation

 Responsibility for G-Research’s tax contribution, tax risk and governance ultimately sits with the Board and Management Committee; however, day-to-day responsibility is delegated to the Head of Finance.
 The Head of Finance is supported by the wider Finance team.

 G-Research’s tax compliance function is managed by its team of in-house qualified accountants, ensuring that tax decisions are informed and current.
 A control framework is in place to ensure that tax risks, including changes to relevant laws, regulations and guidance, are identified in a timely manner and subsequent action is taken to mitigate those risks to an acceptably low level.
 Tax risks and responses are documented to ensure that G-Research’s tax strategy remains transparent, and to ensure that it is communicated to and recognised by those in charge of governance.

 G-Research does not consider tax planning to be a major driver in determining business strategy and key decision making.
 G-Research has a low-risk appetite in terms of tax planning opportunities.